TomerFi/aioswitcher/README.md

 </table>

 <strong>
-NOTE: For newer Switcher devices such as: Runner S11, Runner S12 and Lights you need to have a Token for communicating with devices.
+NOTE: For newer Switcher devices such as: Runner S11 you need to have a Token for communicating with devices.

 You can get it here: https://switcher.co.il/GetKey or by using scripts/get_token.py script
 </strong>